What is Elasticsearch?

 - Another index for user profile data

-- One for comments related data
+- One for comments related to data

 - Shard− A horizontal division on the index forms as shards in elastic search setup.
 It holds information on JSON objects and also holds all the document properties.
-The parallel parting craft shards a self-governing node, which allows any of the nodes to be stored. principal shard is the unique horizontal part in the index.
+The parallel parting craft shards a self-governing node, which allows any of the nodes to be stored. principal shard is the unique horizontal part of the index.

 What can we do with Elasticsearch?

 Let us understand what we can do with it.

 - Analytics plays a vital role in elastic search, helps to count and summarize the data of any form and volume. especially useful in big data environments.